-Beat out only by Shadow Mewtwo, Mewtwo is the top counter for Zamazenta in its Hero of Many Battles forme.
-Gen I's Legendary Psychic type does take increased damage from Dark type moves, but it resists Fighting type.
+Beat out only by Shadow Mewtwo, Mewtwo is the top counter for Zamazenta.
+Gen I's Legendary Psychic type does take increased damage from Dark type moves, but it resists Fighting type damage.
 Plus it's been available so many times in a number of ways that most players have added at least one or two Mewtwo to their roster.
-If you are bringing Mewtwo to this Raid, you'll want it to know Confusion and Psystrike.
+If you are bringing Mewtwo to this raid, you'll want it to know Psycho Cut and Psystrike.
 If you don't have the Legacy move or an Elite TM to spare, Psychic can also work, but make sure you're not TMing Shadow Ball.
 It's also a Legacy move and invaluable.

 Next up is Latios, a Legendary from the Hoenn region of Gen III.
-This Psychic and Dragon type takes increased damage from Dark type moves, but it resists Fighting.
-Latios has been available many, many times, and it is the more useful of the Eon Duo, so many players will have one or two they can bring to this fight.
+This Psychic and Dragon type takes increased damage from Dark, Ice, and Fairy type moves, but it resists Fighting type damage.
+Latios has been available many, many times, and it is the more useful of the Eon Duo, so most players will have at least one or two they can bring to this fight.
 Zen Headbutt and Psychic are the moves you'll want your Latios to know here.

 Gen I's Alakazam is another great counter for Zamazenta.
-This pure Psychic type is weak to Dark type moves, but resists Fighting.
+This pure Psychic type is weak to Dark type moves, but resists Fighting type damage.
 In addition to being a fairly common Gen I Pokémon, it's been featured in multiple events, including Community Day, and benefits from Trade Evolution, leaving tons of Candy to power it up.
-Confusion and Psychic are the moves you'll want your Alakazam to know for this Raid.
+Confusion and Psychic are the moves you'll want your Alakazam to know for this raid.

-The Legendary mascot od Pokémon Emerald, Rayquaza is another solid choice for a Flying based offensive.
+The Legendary mascot of Pokémon Emerald, Rayquaza is another solid choice for a Flying based offensive.
 As a Dragon and Flying type, it resists Fighting and it has no weaknesses Zamazenta can exploit.
-Rayquaza has also been featured in Raids and Special Research several times, so chances are you've already got a couple powered up and ready to go.
-If you are bringing Rayquaza to this Raid, you'll want it to know Air Slash and Hurricane, and be sure to coordinate with the rest of your Raid party, if it is safe to do so.
+Rayquaza has also been featured in raids and Special Research several times, so chances are you've already got a couple powered up and ready to go.
+If you are bringing Rayquaza to this Raid, you'll want it to know Air Slash and Hurricane.

-Although it was the first Legendary Pokémon featured in the animated show, Ho-Oh didn't make its official debut until Gen II, where it was the mascot for Pokémon Gold.
-As a Fire and Flying type, it resists Fighting type moves, while having no weaknesses Zamazenta can exploit.
-Ho-Oh has been featured in Raids, Special Research, the Pokémon Go Battle League, and even as one of Giovanni's Shadow Legendaries, so most players have had the chance to catch a few.
-Extrasensory and Brave Bird are the moves you'll want for your Ho-Oh, unless you are lucky enough to have a Flying type Hidden Power and can pair it up with a Mega Pidgeot.
+Ho-Oh, the Legendary mascot of Pokémon Gold is our final top counter for Zamazenta.
+As a Fire and Flying type, it resists Fighting, Fairy, and Steel type moves, while having no weaknesses Zamazenta can exploit.
+Ho-Oh has been featured in raids, Special Research, the Pokémon Go Battle League, and even as one of Giovanni's Shadow Legendaries, so most players have had the chance to catch a few.
+Hidden Power (Flying) and Brave Bird are the moves you'll want for your Ho-Oh; however, Extrasensory is close in damage if you didn't luck out on the Hidden Power type.

 Although most players will be able to make a team of the best counters, if you're finding a gap in your team, there are plenty of back ups who work well in larger groups.
 Just make sure you're dodging and any of the following could be a decent back up: